Clicky

 Sharp’s 13 new LCD TVs with built-in Blu-ray Recorders

-Posted by Mark Rollins Categories: HDTV, Home Entertainment
+Posted by Mark Rollins Categories: HDTV, Home Entertainment,

-I can’t help but wonder if p has set a record for the most TVs announced in one day as they are putting out 13 LCD TVs with built-in Blu-ray recorders.
+I can’t help but wonder if Sharp has set a record for the most TVs announced in one day as they are putting out 13 LCD TVs with built-in Blu-ray recorders.
 These AQUOS DX2 series sets come in the sizes that you see here, with the 40, 46, and 52-inchers hitting you with a contrast ratio of 15,000:1 at 1080p, while all the other smaller models come in at a 7000:1 contrast ratio.
 The prices will vary as the 26-inch model costs $1,700, while the 52-inch models retail at $4,800.
-So far, this line of recording Sharp AQUOS TVs are slated for a Japan-only release.
+So far, this line of Blu-ray recording Sharp AQUOS TVs are slated for a Japan-only release.

 Read More | Sharp Press Release